gurulea93/RwG-Base-Building-2.0---Exile-compatibility/README.md

 ## 2>> Add the stuff below to the class CfgTerritories of your Exile config.cpp in your missionfile.
+(NOT ALL CLASSNAMES INCLUDED, YOU HAVE TO ADD THEM MANUALLY OR WAIT TILL WE UPDATE IT)

 	//
 	// It's important to add every class-name of the upgradable base building elements used on the server, otherwise the object will be invisible and corrupted in the database or it doesn't remove the Updgradekit form inventory.